ReactTraining/react-workshop/courses/core/02-state-and-refs/exercise/GUIDE.md

 ## ✅ Bonus: Only do bonuses if your group is fast at the other tasks

 See if you can figure out a way to utilize the "Auto Username" checkbox.
-It is not controlled yet so make it controlled just like the "Show Password" checkbox.
+It is not controlled yet so make it controlled with an `onChange` event.

 Then make the `username` value for the user automatically if they have that checkbox checked.
 Take the `fullName` value and format it like this for the `username`: